Rick Bonnette – Mark Twain

 This obsession is mercifully tolerated by his wife Toni and three adult children- Eric, Breton and Brittany and their spouses Victoria, Emily and Clayton.
-He rejects the notion that he should be called Pop Twain by his recently arrived grandson Patrick Wayne.
+He rejects the notion that he should be called Pop Twain by growing brood of grandchildren.

 Rick fully expects to continue to mine the genius of Mark Twain and his friends to bring life to history and history to you.

 Barton Bund – Mark Twain

 Barton Bund is an actor and director of stage and screen.
 He stars in the films The Dunes and Age of Ice, with featured roles in the films Detroit, Jimmy P., and Batman v.
 Superman, Dawn of Justice.
 Television appearances in Encore!, Chicago Fire, and AMC’s Low Winter Sun.
 His original documentary series Line 5 can be seen at www.line5film.com.
 Favorite theatre roles include Macbeth (Shakespeare West) and Sir Toby Belch (Shakespeare Royal Oak) as well as writers Dylan Thomas, Jack Kerouac, Henry Miller and Allen Ginsberg (Blackbird Theatre).